 Have you ever been guilty of buying Costco’s huge, 2.5 pound bag of spinach totally intending to eat salads all week, but your plans didn’t quite come to fruition?
 Or maybe your garden is producing way more spinach that your family can eat.
 I’ve been there.
 Here’s how I ensure that this super nutritious food doesn’t go to waste:

 1. Pick out any wilted leaves and pack the good ones into a blender.
+I’ve been using the same ‘ol Osterizer for over 5 years now and it works just fine for this.
 Tightly pack the spinach to the 2 cup line.

 2. Add just enough water to get the spinach to start blending.
 Start with about 2 tablespoons.

 3. Continue to add spinach until it becomes too pulpy (is that a word?) to blend.